Lyrebird: Diet and feeding

-Lyrebirds feed on the ground and as individuals.
+Lyrebirds feed on the ground, usually as individuals.
 A range of invertebrate prey is taken, including insects such as cockroaches, beetles (both adults and larvae), earwigs, fly larvae, and the adults and larvae of moths.
-Other prey taken includes centipedes, spiders, earthworms.
+Other prey taken includes centipedes, spiders, and earthworms.
 Less commonly taken prey includes stick insects, bugs, amphipods, lizards, frogs, and occasionally seeds.
 They find food by scratching with their feet through the leaf litter.

-Mixing and aerating soil and leaf litter while scratching for food amounts to a form of ecosystem engineering, or farming; foraging by superb lyrebirds has been shown to thus create microhabitats which nurture larger and more abundant prey.
+Mixing and aerating soil and leaf litter while scratching for food amounts to a form of ecosystem engineering, or farming; foraging by superb lyrebirds has been shown to thus create microhabitats, which nurture larger and more abundant prey.
 This activity also improves forest health by burying potential wildfire fuel and by measurably increasing the diversity of invertebrates.
 Such positive effects cover millions of hectares of land.